21. Objects III — Interacting Objects

 5 """

 6 Class for managing Spheres within a 3D space.
-This includes tracking it's centre point and radius.
+This includes tracking its centre point and radius.
 Additionally, it

 7 allows for some basic geometry calculations, distance measurements between Spheres, and checking if two Spheres